Easy Coconut Shrimp

 Coconut Shrimp Dipping Sauce

 You can serve coconut shrimp plain, but it tastes even better with a dipping sauce.
 (It’s just like serving zucchini fritters with the accompanying Greek yogurt dip.)
-I’m particular to an orange chili sauce, which is made with store-bought Thai chili sauce and orange preserves.
+I especially love these coconut shrimp with an easy 2-ingredient orange chili sauce, which is made with store-bought Thai chili sauce and orange preserves.
 It’s sweet with a little spicy kick.

 Print